Here come housing starts ...

-We’ll get the latest data on US housing starts and building permits at 8:30 a.m.
+The latest data on the pace of housing starts and issuance of building permits is due at 8:30 a.m.
 ET.

-Economists forecast that starts fell 4% to an annualized pace of 1.09 million in May, according to Bloomberg.
-In April, housing starts jumped 20.2% to an annualized pace of 1.135 million, the highest since November 2007.
+Economists estimate that in June, housing starts rose 6.7% at an annualized pace of 1.106 million, up from 1.04 million in May, according to Bloomberg.

-The consensus forecast for building permits is a 3.5% drop to an annualized pace of 1.1 million.
+The consensus forecast is that building permits fell 8% at an annualized pace of 1.150 million, up from 1.1 million in the prior month.

-In a weekly preview of the economy, Nomura analysts wrote, “Some of the strength in starts [in April] was likely due to a rebound after starts slowed sharply in February and March because of unfavorable weather conditions.
-Thus while, we expect starts to continue on an upward trend, we don’t expect such a high level of starts again in May.”
+“Multifamily permits had picked up sharply in April and May, which is likely to filter into stronger multifamily starts; and we forecast a continued uptrend in single-family starts as well,” UBS’s Sam Coffin wrote in a preview.

 Business Insider Emails & Alerts